LearningRegistry/LearningRegistry/docs/spec/Resource_Distribution_Network_Model/index.rst

 All nodes in a resource distribution network operate under the same policies.
 Multiple resource distribution networks MAY be established.

-A resource distribution network SHALL be described using the `Resource Distribution Network Model <https://docs.google.com/a/learningregistry.org/document/d/1msnZC6RU9N72Omau0F4FNBO5YCU6hZrG1kKRs_z42Mc/edit?hl=en_US#heading=h.v9pspv7cuh5h>`_.
+A resource distribution network SHALL be described using the :ref:`Resource Distribution Network Model <Resource Distribution Network Model>`.
 Only the owner of a network description MAY change the description.
 Certain attributes of the resource distribution network description are immutable.
 *NB*: These are security constraints.